 iptables -t nat -A PREROUTING -i eth0 -j REDIRECT

 With both of these commands in place any malware communication will be successfully redirected to our Sim.

-Once your done if you want to remove these entries just enter the following.
+Once your done if you want to remove these entries just enter the following command on windows.

 route DELETE 0.0.0.0